Multidimensional Image Processing & Image Input/Output (I/O)

 Enhanced Image Processing Capabilities

-cuCIM offers accelerated performance through graphics processing unit (GPU)-based image processing and computer vision primitives, which are not readily available for central processing units (CPU).
+cuCIM offers accelerated performance through GPU-based image processing and computer vision primitives, which are not readily available for central processing units (CPU).

 cuCIM speeds are up to